 - 2.5 The AMO does not need to submit a new FAA Supplement to the MOE if its current procedures and activities are described in its current supplement.
 When seeking renewal, an AMO shall ensure that its FAA Supplement to the MOE reflects current procedures and activities.
-All changes to procedures and activities described in the supplement will require a revision of the FAA Supplement to the MOE, which the AMO must submit to the AA for approval.
+Changes to procedures and activities described in the supplement will require a revision of the FAA Supplement to the MOE, in accordance with Parts III and IV.
 The AA shall retain an English language copy of the FAA supplement and make that copy available to the FAA on request.
 (See initial certification Section C, Part I, paragraph 7, for approval details.) - 2.6 If the AA discovers deficiencies in an AMO's application for renewal or after conducting an oversight audit, the AA will follow the corrective action requirements of EASA Part-145, Section B. If the AA finds the written plan for corrective action is acceptable, the AA will attach the plan to the FAA Annex to EASA Form 6.
 Once the AA has found the renewal to be acceptable, the appropriate recommending AA inspector/official will complete blocks 7, 8, and 9 of FAA Form 8310-3.